 You may have seen them standing beside President Donald Trump at recent news conferences: people in uniforms that looked vaguely familiar, but not quite the same as military uniforms.
 Who are they, and why are they in those strange uniforms?

-Well, first of all they are the same uniforms worn by Navy officers, although with different insignia.
-And those good folks are members of a division of the U.S. Public Health Service (USPHS) -- specifically the United States Public Health Service Commissioned Corps (PHSCC) -- which, as the name states, is made up of commissioned officers.
+First of all, they are the same uniforms worn by Navy officers, although with different insignia.
+And those good folks are members of a division of the U.S. Public Health Service (USPHS) -- specifically the United States Public Health Service Commissioned Corps (PHSCC) -- which, as the name states, is comprised of commissioned officers.
 The USPHS itself is a division of the Department of Health and Human Services; the head of the service is Adm.
 Brett P. Giroir, the assistant secretary for health, who holds a four-star rank.

 The PHSCC is a uniformed service of the U.S. government, just like the military.
 In fact, its members are eligible for all the same benefits as active-duty military and veterans.
 They are also subject to the Uniform Code of Military Justice (UCMJ).